-- A. financial irregularities in relation to accounts payable receiving accrual accounted for an amount not currently known by the Applicant but were approximately USD 1.1m (BOR.602.027.5505); - B. the issue arose by a system problem where certain vendors whose amounts due were entered into expense twice for every invoice (BOR.601.043.7690); - C. the issue had been flagged as an area of concern by November 2019 but was detected by at least 5 January 2020 (BOR.602.089.2511); and - D. the Applicant is not presently aware of the time period to which the issue relates.
+A. financial irregularities in relation to accounts payable receiving accrual accounted for an amount not currently known by the Applicant but were approximately USD 1.1m (BOR.602.027.5505);

-- x.
-As regards the allowance for doubtful debts: - A. the financial irregularities in relation to the allowance for doubtful debts was in an amount not currently known by the Applicant but was approximately USD 1m; - B. the irregularity related to an inadequate provision for bad or doubtful debts; - C. the irregularity was detected by 4 December 2019 (BOR.600.005.4728); - D. the reasons some of the debts were uncollectable were that invoicing processes, and some bad or doubtful debts were inherited when Headwaters acquired Windows and had never been fixed (BOR.600.021.5056; BOR.601.043.7690); and - E. according to the Adjustments Spreadsheet, the irregularity affected Legacy, Krestmark and Magnolia.

-xi.
-As regards capitalised labour:

-- A. financial irregularities in relation to capitalised labour accounted for an amount not currently known by the Applicant but, according to the Adjustments Spreadsheet, were approximately USD0.25m (BOR.601.036.6946); and - B. the issue related to costs inappropriately being treated as capital work in progress that ought to have been a period cost rather than capital and dated back to 2HFY18 (BOR.601.043.7690). - xii.
+- B. the issue arose by a system problem where certain vendors whose amounts due were entered into expense twice for every invoice (BOR.601.043.7690); - C. the issue had been flagged as an area of concern by November 2019 but was detected by at least 5 January 2020 (BOR.602.089.2511); and - D. the Applicant is not presently aware of the time period to which the issue relates. - x.
+As regards the allowance for doubtful debts: - A. the financial irregularities in relation to the allowance for doubtful debts was in an amount not currently known by the Applicant but was approximately USD 1m; - B. the irregularity related to an inadequate provision for bad or doubtful debts; - C. the irregularity was detected by 4 December 2019 (BOR.600.005.4728); - D. the reasons some of the debts were uncollectable were that invoicing processes, and some bad or doubtful debts were inherited when Headwaters acquired Windows and had never been fixed (BOR.600.021.5056; BOR.601.043.7690); and - E. according to the Adjustments Spreadsheet, the irregularity affected Legacy, Krestmark and Magnolia. - xi.
+As regards capitalised labour: - A. financial irregularities in relation to capitalised labour accounted for an amount not currently known by the Applicant but, according to the Adjustments Spreadsheet, were approximately USD0.25m (BOR.601.036.6946); and - B. the issue related to costs inappropriately being treated as capital work in progress that ought to have been a period cost rather than capital and dated back to 2HFY18 (BOR.601.043.7690). - xii.
 Further financial irregularities, identified in the Adjustments Spreadsheet, may have included: - A. increased reserve for obsolete inventory; - B. increased provision for sales tax liability; - C. an adjustment related to the 2017 Robinson final distribution; - D. the overstatement of accrued payroll; and - E. deferred revenue. - xiii.
-An investigation was undertaken by Alston & Bird and Ernst & Young into the financial irregularities relating to Windows commencing between 8 and 11 November 2019. - xiv.
+An investigation was undertaken by Alston & Bird and Ernst & Young into the financial irregularities relating to Windows commencing between 8 and 11 November 2019.

+xiv.
 During the Relevant Period, it was not known how Windows was really performing on an underlying basis and the impact of the irregularities concerning Windows (BOR.600.005.5423).

-F.3 Manipulated Financial Reporting Margin
+F.3 Financial Reporting Margin

-60. Were it not for the Financial Reporting Information, the Windows business would only have reported single-digit EBITDA margins in FY19 and 1H20, and would not achieve double digit margins until the medium term, with the implementation of a margin recovery plan The inflation of the profitability of Windows referred to in paragraph 59:
+- 60. Were it not for the Financial Reporting Information: - (a) from 29 August 2018, the Windows business would only have reported expected single-digit EBITDA margins in FY19 and 1H20, and would not achieve double digit margins until the medium term; with the implementation of a margin recovery plan - (b) from 26 August 2019, the Windows business would only have: - (i) reported single-digit margins in FY19; and - (ii) reported expected single-digit margins in 1H20, and would not achieve double digit margins until the medium term.

-- (a) [NOT USED] was not done to cover up systemic thefts of raw materials or inventory but concealed underlying poor profitability of the business; and - (b) [NOT USED] meant that Windows only had single-digit EBITDA margins, and would not achieve double digit margins until the medium term, with the implementation of a margin recovery plan.

-(Manipulated Financial Reporting Margin Information).
+(Financial Reporting Margin Information).